adrianistaken/adrianistaken/README.md

 ### What I Do

 - **Frontend Development:** I specialize in creating dynamic and responsive web applications using modern frontend frameworks.
-I love collaboring with engineers and designer to build seamless user experiences.
+I love collaboring with engineers and designers to build seamless user experiences.

 - **Full Stack Development:** While my strength lies in frontend development, I also have experience working with backend technologies like Python and Django, allowing me to contribute to the entire stack.